 Keaton – or KBuss as he was known by family and friends – graduated from Montgomery High School in May 2018 where he excelled at football, baseball, academics, the Anglers fishing club and had many friendships across the campus.
 He is mostly remembered for his servant heart and deep love of his family.
 After a tragic accident took his life after graduation, Keaton’s family and friends established this fund as his legacy, based on the last line of his Bearbacker essay, “No matter how hard it gets, don’t give up.”

 Hivnor Family Scholarship Fund

-The Hivnor Family Scholarship Fund was created in 2016 to benefit students from Willis High School who are participating in varsity athletics, including but not limited to cheerleading and drill team.
-Once there are enough monies to distribute multiple scholarships, the Hivnor Family intends to extend the scholarship to Conroe High School students.
+The Hivnor Family Scholarship Fund was created in 2016 to benefit students from Willis High School who are participating in all varsity athletics, including cheerleading and drill team.
+It is the intent of the Hivnor Family to extend the scholarship to Conroe High School students in the future.
 This fund was created by the Hivnor family out of their commitment to students in this community and their strong belief in the importance of higher education.
-Scholarship applications will be available from this fund in the spring of 2018.
+Scholarship applications are available at the Willis High School Counselors Office in the Spring.